supermemo-wiki/SuperMemoAssistant.Wiki/docs/sma/plugin-pdf-common.md

 <!-- TODO -->
 > [!NOTE]
-> SMA will automatically try to fit your content to make the best use of the space in SuperMemo.
-You can create new [layouts](#) to change the default arrangement.
+> SMA will automatically try to fit your content to make the best use of the space in SuperMemo. *You can create new **layouts** to change the default arrangement. (work in progress)*

 ![](content/images/plugin-pdf/pdf-extract-multiple-AB.png '@z2v="content/videos/plugin-pdf/pdf-extract-multiple"')